Vaitarani (mythology)

-The Vaitarani (वैतरणी), also called the Vaitarana, is a mythological river in Indian religions.
-Described in the Garuda Purana and various other Hindu religious texts, the Vaitarani lies between the earth and the infernal Naraka, the realm of Yama, the Hindu god of death.
-It is believed to be capable of purifying one's sins.
+The Vaitarani (वैतरणी), also called the Vaitarana, is a river in Indian religions.
+Described in the Garuda Purana and various other Hindu religious texts, the Vaitarani lies between the Earth and the infernal Naraka, the realm of Yama, the Hindu god of death.
+It is believed to be capable of purifying sins.
 The righteous are stated to see the river filled with nectar-like water, while the sinful see it filled with blood.
 The Vaitarani is similar to the Styx river in Greek mythology.

 It is associated with the Vaitarani Vrata, observed on the eleventh day of the dark phase of the moon; the Krishna Paksha of Margashirsha in the Hindu calendar, wherein a cow is worshiped and donated, which is believed to take one across the dreaded river as mentioned in the Garuda Purana, verses 77–82.

 Hinduism

 Puranas

 The Garuda Purana states that the Vaitarani extends for over a hundred yojanas.
 It is stated to be filled with water and blood, and abounds with vultures and fish.
 The psychopomps of the river ferry travellers across the river for a nominal fee.
 Offering a cow that a deceased individual is gifted during his time of death, called the Vaitarani cow, allows him to be rowed across the river.

 The Harihareshvara Mahatmya of the Skanda Purana mentions a physical river comprising the Vaitarani that joins in the eastern ocean; he who bathes in it is supposed to forever be free from the torment of Yama.

 Vaitarani appears in the Matsya Purana, the Vamana Purana, and the Padma Purana, which reveals the etymology of Vaitarani in the Vaitarani Mahatmya, where it is defined as Vai (truly) tarini (saving).
 It is related the legend wherein the river was brought on to the earth from Patala, due to the penance of Parashurama after receiving a boon from Shiva.

 The Agni Purana states that one should state the following words while offering a gift to an individual on the brink of death:

 The Devi Bhagavatam states that the river is frightening to sinners.